varun-krishanumakr/add-varkrish-page/content/position/2022-08-22-postdoc-hake-ml/index.md

 Seattle, WA, USA

 ### Open date
-August 22, 2023
+August 22, 2022

 ### Deadline
 Open until filled.
 Review of materials will start immediately.

 ### Description
-We are looking for a highly motivated early-career scientist to join the [Echospace](https://uw-echospace.github.io/) group at the University of Washington to conduct research at the intersection of ocean acoustics and machine learning.
+We are looking for a highly motivated early-career scientist to join the [Echospace](https://uw-echospace.github.io/) group at the University of Washington to conduct research at the intersection of fisheries/ocean acoustics and machine learning.
 The postdoc will develop computational methods to extract information from large volumes of ocean acoustic data.
 The initial project will focus on automatic identification of fish and zooplankton in echosounder data collected by ships, with expansions to integrate additional active/passive acoustic and environmental data streams from collocated moorings in the highly productive [northern California Current System](https://tos.org/oceanography/article/why-is-the-northern-end-of-the-california-current-system-so-productive).
 The project is in close collaboration with the NOAA Northwest Fisheries Science Center.
 The successful candidate will have a wide range of opportunities to develop new projects, build integrated skills across physics-based models, data-driven methods, and cloud computing, and interact with the vibrant ocean sciences and data science communities at UW and in Seattle.

 The expected start date of this position is in the fall of 2022.
 The initial appointment period is one year, with extension contingent on satisfactory performance and funding availability (also see Limitations on Appointment below).
 Promotion following the completion of the appointment is possible subject to demonstration of an interest and the ability to develop independent research initiatives during the appointment.
 The candidate is encouraged to apply for the [APL SEED Postdoctoral Scholar Program](https://ap.washington.edu/ahr/position-details/?job_id=99111) and the [UW Data Science Postdoctoral Fellowship](https://escience.washington.edu/uw-data-science-postdoctoral-fellow/) in parallel with this position.